for Talent and Technology

-To ensure there will be an adequate supply of technology workers in the 21st century, and that technology moves forward at a pace that tracks with our relentless pursuit of Moore’s Law, Intel has developed strategic relationships with organizations that have similar goals.
+To ensure an adequate supply of technology workers, and to keep technology moving forward at a pace that tracks with our relentless pursuit of Moore’s Law, Intel developes strategic relationships with organizations that have similar goals.

-Filling the pipeline with trained individuals, who are capable of thriving in an innovation economy, begins with promoting science, technology, engineering, and math in K-12.
+Filling the pipeline with trained innovators begins with promoting science, technology, engineering and math in K-12.
 It continues at the graduate level and beyond, where the focus intensifies on electrical engineering, computer and materials sciences, and advanced technology research.

-To keep the technology moving forward so that as semiconductor process shrinks to 14nm and then to 10nm, and the size of the wafers grow from 300mm to 450mm, Intel collaborates with over 250 standards and industry groups.
-This helps ensure that the ecosystem to support such technological leaps will be in place.
+As transistors shrink, and the size of the wafers grow, Intel collaborates with over 250 standards and industry groups to ensure the ecosystem is in place to support such technological leaps.

 "SRC supports the university research that establishes the foundation for the industry, and provides the next generation of engineers and scientists.
 It is through these two actions that SRC helps the industry be competitive around the world."

 Craig Barrett Former Chairman of the Board, Intel Corporation